belle2/basf2/mva/doc/onnx-tips.rst

 Most of the time custom code we need to consider is found in the ``apply`` function.

-For ``torch`` it's most delicate since the whole model state, potentially including custom class definitions is pickled.
+For ``torch`` it's most delicate since the whole model state, potentially including custom class definitions, is pickled.
 Here we will have to ``exec`` the steering file in the ``torch`` MVA module namespace, e.g. to be able to unpickle models:

 .. code:: python